meltano/meltano/docs/src/docs/tmuxinator.md

 Tmuxinator is a way for you to efficiently manage multiple services when starting up Meltano.

+## Why Tmuxinator?

+In order to run applications, you need to run multiple sessions and have to do a lot of repetitive tasks (like sourcing your virtual environments).
+So we have created a way for you to start and track everything in its appropriate panes with a single command.

+1. Start up Docker
+1. Start Meltano API
+1. Start the web app

+It's a game changer for development and it's worth the effort!

 ## Requirements

 1. [tmux](https://github.com/tmux/tmux) - Recommended to install with brew